GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

     }
 ~~~

-The reader does not care about the number of columns in a row, as long as the highest index on the Column Attribute does not exceed the number of columns in a row.
+The reader does not care about the number of columns in a row, as long as the highest index on the Column Attribute does not exceed the number of columns in a row.\
+You only specify the column indexes you need.

 |Methods / Property|Description|
 |:-|:-|